amirzaim/xemu-appimage/README.md

 Note that this software is still in beta stage, so expect more and more hiccups.
 To send bug reports regarding Xemu program, please go to this github site here instead: https://github.com/mborgerson/xemu

+To obtain the latest appimage release, please go to this link here: https://github.com/amirzaim/xemu-appimage/releases

 ==============================================================

 <b>System Requirements</b>